 The material within and immediately surrounding the potential legacy CCR surface impoundment must be classified and characterized in order to understand its propensity for retaining liquids.
-To characterize the material within and surrounding the potential legacy CCR surface impoundment, geologic borings will be completed in strategic locations throughout the potential unit and beyond its boundaries as discussed above.
+To characterize the material within and surrounding the potential legacy CCR surface impoundment, geologic borings will be completed in strategic locations throughout the former Fly Ash Pond, 12 SPT borings and 12 auger probes are proposed as discussed above.
 The following tests and evaluations will be performed and included in the CSM as necessary to characterize the CCR and geologic materials within and surrounding the potential legacy CCR surface impoundment:

-- Geotechnical data such as grain size, Atterberg limits, and Unified Soil Classification System (USCS) classification. - Hydraulic data such as permeability including spatial distribution of permeability. - Identification of any impermeable and highly permeable layers or zones in CCR or in geologic materials surrounding the potential legacy CCR surface impoundment. - Identification of preferential pathways related to geologic materials or engineered structures in CCR or in geologic materials surrounding the potential legacy CCR surface impoundment. - Groundwater levels and porewater pressure distribution in CCR and geologic materials surrounding the potential legacy CCR surface impoundment (as described in Section 4.0).
+- Geotechnical laboratory data such as grain size distribution, moisture content, Atterberg limits, hydrometer analysis and Unified Soil Classification System (USCS) classification. - Hydraulic data such as permeability including spatial distribution of permeability if necessary. - Paint Filter Liquids Test to determine the presence of free liquids in the CCR samples. - Identification of any impermeable and highly permeable layers or zones in CCR or in geologic materials surrounding the potential legacy CCR surface impoundment. - Identification of preferential pathways related to geologic materials or engineered structures in CCR or in geologic materials surrounding the potential legacy CCR surface impoundment. - Groundwater levels and porewater pressure distribution in CCR and geologic materials surrounding the potential legacy CCR surface impoundment (as described in Section 4.0).